MichaelAJay/go-cache/go-cache-comprehensive-evaluation.md

 **Concerns:**
 - Metadata is stored separately for each entry, which could accumulate significant overhead
 - No automatic cleanup of expired metadata entries mentioned
-- Missing memory usage metrics for capacity planning
+- ✅ **RESOLVED**: Memory usage metrics for capacity planning implemented with configurable sampling

 ### 1.3 Scalability Under High Concurrency ⭐⭐⭐⭐⭐